jonasmore/JellyJams/SETTINGS.md

    │   ├── folder.jpg          # ✅ This works
    │   ├── cover.png           # ✅ This works
    │   └── Album/
+   │       └── cover.webp      # ✅ Album image used as fallback
    └── Another Artist/
        └── artist.jpeg         # ✅ This works
    ```